 There are no publicly-owned water or sanitary treatment facilities in the Township at this time.
+Onekama Township is involved with Bear Lake Township, Pleasanton Township and the Village of Bear Lake in the Two Lake Collaborative Sewer Authority.
+This Authority would provide a low-pressure sanitary sewer system to the four units of government.
+Currently, public informational meetings are being held to discuss the proposed system, construction costs, and proposed user fees.
+The graphic below depicts the proposed sanitary sewer service district which serves properties adjacent to Portage Lake and Lake Michigan.
 According to the Manistee County Road Commission the Township has 47.7 miles of primary and local roads.
 Of this total mileage, 45.1 miles are plowed and 2.6 are considered seasonal.